maxwelliverson/agate/README.md

 While this makes sense from a design perspective, when used with standard threading models, it makes for weird control flow.
-Ensuring synchronization of any given command buffer is simple; only allow it to be written to by a single thread.
-When working in a "job" or "task" oriented environment, this model points one in the direction of having tasks that look something like the
+Ensuring synchronization of any given command buffer is simple; only allow for it to be written to by a single thread.
+When working in a "job" or "task" oriented environment, this model points one in the direction of having tasks whose layouts look something like the following:
-following:

  - Allocate command buffer
  - Write appropriate commands to said buffer